 (2) Minimising the impact of any new development or alteration.
 Ensuring that it is designed to be sympathetic to the character, appearance and historic context of the conservation area in terms of scale, massing, materials and detailing.
 It is important that new development does not erode the setting of the existing historical features or key features highlighted in the appraisal.
-Care should be taken to avoid over fussy "period" replication.
+Care should be taken to avoid "non-period" replacement features or materials e.g. doors, windows, fencing,

-Any planning application will need to be supported by a conservation Design Statement (as set out in the Council's approved Supplementary Planning Guidance "Design Statements").
+Any planning application will need to be supported by a conservation Design Statement (as set out in the Council's approved Supplementary Planning Guidance